phungtrungbac/data-analyst-portfolio/excel-sales-dashboard/README.md

 # Excel Sales Dashboard

 ## Overview
-This project analyzes sales performance using the Global Superstore dataset to identify revenue sources, underperforming regions, and product categories with high sales but low profit.
+This project analyzes sales performance using the Global Superstore dataset to identify revenue sources, weak-performing regions, and product categories with high sales but low profit.

 ## Business Question
 - Where does the revenue come from?